-In order to assess the accuracy of determining % cover of opportunist macroalgae and seagrass, photographs were taken of quadrats overlying varying degrees of algae cover.
-In total 15 representative photographs of both macroalgae and seagrass were taken by Wells Marine for the purpose of this exercise.
-Each photograph was ground truthed at the time of collection with additional drawings of areal coverage produced on a grid scale to ensure % cover could be accurately determined subsequent to field analysis and during image analysis.
+In order to assess the accuracy of determining % cover of opportunist macroalgae and seagrass, photographs were taken of quadrats overlying varying degrees of algae or seagrass cover.
+In total 15 representative photographs each of macroalgae and seagrass were taken by Wells Marine for the purpose of this exercise.
+Each photograph was ground-truthed at the time of collection with additional drawings of areal coverage produced on a grid scale to ensure % cover could be determined accurately subsequent to field analysis and during image analysis.